dreymonde/NiceNotifications/README.md

 Built at **[Nice Photon](https://nicephoton.com)**.
 Maintainer: [@dreymonde](https://github.com/dreymonde)

-As of now, **NiceNotifications** is in early beta.
+> **WARNING!** As of now, **NiceNotifications** is in early beta.
 Some APIs is likely to change between releases.
 Breaking changes are to be expected.
 Feedback on the API is very welcome!

 ## Usage